Elan456/EGene/README.md

 + Training a population with any set of training data or loss function
-+ Total control over the size and shape of then nerual network
++ Total control over the size and shape of the neural network
 + Multiprocessing for parallel training
 + Viewing the neural network
 + Pygame surfaces integration
 + Easy use

 # Documentation
-+ docs.md
++ DOCS.md

 Installation
 ------------

-Install $project by running:
+Install EGene by running:

-    install project
+    pip install egene

 Contribute
 ----------